elephantpanda/Chat-GPT-Math-Chrome-Extension/README.md

 "The answer is [gptscript]x=0;for(y=1;y<=3;y++) x+=y*y; return x;[/gptscript]".
 Always write everything between the gptscript tags on one line only.
 Let's begin.
 What is the 1234*4322?`

+Some things that don't work properly are:

+* It can't handle multiple lines of scripts.
+* It can't converts pairs of asterisks into italic markdown.